edson-a-soares/SICP/README.md

 ### About

-Notes, spinets, and solutions to **Structure and Interpretation of Computer Programs**.
+Notes, code snippets, and solutions to **Structure and Interpretation of Computer Programs**.

 ### Useful links
  - [RackUnit API](https://docs.racket-lang.org/rackunit/api.html)